EduardoRenz/clean-arch-from-go-horse/Readme.md

 ## Steps to do in this branch

-1 - Move all the logics in every endpoint to a respective controller.
+tip: start with all in purchase endpoint

-ex: wallet should have a WalletController

-- Wallet Controller should have get() and getByCurrency methods

-2 - Start creating tests for every controller, can be a tess file per controller

-3 - Move database connection data to a define file
+- Move database connection data to a define file
+- Move all the logics in every endpoint to a respective UseCase.

+  - Create a Purchase Controller
+  - Create User Entity
+  - Create User Repositories (Interface, Postgres and Mocked)
+  - Create User UseCases
+  - Create Tests for UserUseCases, User

+- Make this for all others if possible

+## Future improvements

+- Use of transactions in relational database steps